 Award Leader Training

-The Duke of Edinburgh’s Hillary Award targets young people aged 14 – 24 years old.
+The Duke of Edinburgh’s Hillary Award is a framework for non-formal education available to young people aged 14 – 24 years old.
 The programme is designed by young people to fit their own interests and abilities.
-Throughout the programme participants can build confidence, experience new things, develop new skills and friendships.
+It challenges young people to experience new things, develop new skills and friendships, build confidence and celebrate their achievements.

 An Award Leader’s Responsibilities

-- The start date is from the date the participant fills out the online form.
+- Assisting participants to register for the different Award levels.
+Activities can only be counted after a Participant has registered.
+The start date is the date the participant fills out the online registration form.
 This date can be changed in certain circumstances.

 Now test your knowledge by going to the Quiz section…